Roll Strong Together

 Jump ahead to living in Boston in her twenties.
 Carla saw a flyer for the Team In Training running charity.
 “I like a challenge…” she thought, and (not a natural runner) soon found herself training for a marathon, just to see if she could.
 “Along the way I fell in with a kick-ass group of like-minded women who were also trying something new.
 Hundreds of hours pounding the pavement meant we got to know each other very well!”

 Next stop: Vancouver.
 New to the city and looking to connect and continue to challenge herself, Carla found the Terminal City Rollergirls in 2007.
 A decade-plus later, she’s still coaching and playing the sport.
-She even gave up an award-winning career as an architect to focus on fitness training for derby athletes.
+She even gave up an award-winning career as an architect to focus on fitness training for derby athletes with her previous venture, Roller Derby Athletics, under her former derby name “Booty Quake.”
 “I’m obviously drawn to the team aspect of sports.
 The bonds between friends are always strongest when you’ve had to overcome physical and mental challenges together.
 Roller Derby has never stopped challenging me, and it has forged a community of confident, inspiring women who are family to me.
 I’ve made the friendships of a lifetime.”